AgriMarketing Program: Step 3. Before you apply

 • your capacity to deliver the project, taking into consideration resources and timelines

-• the proposed activities and expenditures are eligible, reasonable and required to meet the project objectives
+• the proposed activities and expenditures are eligible, reasonable, and required to meet the project objectives

 • your strategy to diversify into new and emerging markets

-• the organization's ability to purchase eligible carbon offset credits from a vendor that has received third-party verification and adheres to internationally agreed standards, including Gold Standard, VER+, VERRA (formerly VCS, Verified Carbon Standard), or B.C.
+• your organization's ability to purchase eligible carbon offset credits from a vendor that has received third-party verification and adheres to internationally agreed standards, including Gold Standard, VER+, VERRA (formerly VCS, Verified Carbon Standard), or B.C.
 Offset System

-• scope and duration of project
+• scope and duration of your project

 • reasonableness of proposed eligible expenses